Balatro: Release

 LocalThunk and Playstack confirmed plans for ports to Android and iOS mobile devices in March 2024.
-The ports were released on September 26, 2024, including a Balatro+ version for Apple Arcade.
-The ports grossed $1 million in a week and $4.4 million in 2 months.
-Various pieces of official merchandise have also released; A physical deck of playing cards using Balatros pixel art graphics and a 2025 calendar (Featuring photographs of Ben Starr portraying various jokers) were released by Fangamer, numerous plushes, pins, and keychains were released by Makeship, and various t-shirts with mascot Jimbo and various other cards are sold by Playstack.
+The ports released on September 26, 2024, including a Balatro+ version for Apple Arcade.
+The ports grossed $1 million in the first week and $4.4 million in 2 months.
+Various pieces of official merchandise have also been released; A physical deck of playing cards using Balatros pixel art graphics and a 2026 calendar (featuring photographs of Ben Starr cosplaying various jokers) were released by Fangamer, various t-shirts with mascot Jimbo and various other cards are sold by Playstack., numerous plushes, pins, and keychains were released by Makeship, and three figurines were released by Youtooz.

 Four free "Friends of Jimbo" updates, adding interchangeable cosmetic packs (changing the appearance of the face cards) featuring crossovers with other video games, were released on August 27, October 24, December 12, 2024, and February 24, 2025, respectively.
 The first update features crossovers with The Witcher 3, Vampire Survivors, Dave the Diver and Among Us, the second update features crossovers with Cyberpunk 2077, The Binding of Isaac, Slay the Spire and Stardew Valley, the third update features crossovers with Divinity: Original Sin II, Shovel Knight, Potion Craft, Enter the Gungeon, Cult of the Lamb, Don't Starve, 1000xResist and Warframe, and the fourth update features crossovers with Critical Role, Bugsnax, Sid Meier's Civilization VII, Rust, Assassin's Creed, Slay the Princess, Dead by Daylight and Fallout.
+Several of these games include references to Balatro within them as well.

 LocalThunk had planned to release a major update to Balatro during 2025, but by September 2025, opted to push that to 2026, stating his desire to continue to keep the game's development as his hobby and avoid crunch.
+In a February 2026 post commemorating Balatro's second anniversary, he confirmed the update is still being worked on.